 U.S. commercial UAV market size, by application, 2012-2022 (USD Million)

-These aerial vehicles find applications in diverse industry verticals which include homeland security, military, retail and agriculture.
+These aerial vehicles find applications in diverse industry verticals, which include homeland security, military, retail, and agriculture.
 The demand is considerably high for defense and military applications, although commercial applications are poised to gain popularity.

-Retailing and e-commerce industries are working on making deliveries in shortest possible time using GPS programmed drones.
-In 2015, Amazon Inc. recommended the allocation of a dedicated airspace to the concerned authorities for the operation of these advanced delivery UAVs to deliver goods to the customers.
+Retailing and e-commerce industries are working on making deliveries in the shortest possible time using GPS programmed drones.
+In 2015, Amazon Inc. recommended the allocation of dedicated airspace to the concerned authorities for the operation of these advanced delivery UAVs to deliver goods to the customers.
 However, such initiatives are only held back by government regulations, particularly in the U.S., and are set to make a positive impact on the industry once approved.

-Governments are using such remote controlled drones in several applications such as security and surveillance, law enforcement, scientific research and R&D, infrastructure, disaster management, and environmental studies.
+Governments are using such remote-controlled drones in several applications such as security and surveillance, law enforcement, scientific research and R&D, infrastructure, disaster management, and environmental studies.

 Aviation regulatory bodies such as the European Aviation Safety Agency (EASA) and the Federal Aviation Administration (FAA) have banned the use of commercially used drones keeping in view the safety of the citizens and the difficulties in managing such massive air traffic.

 Commercial UAVs have a wide range of applications in several industry sectors.
-Tech giants such as Google, Inc. and Facebook, Inc. are in developing solar powered drones that hover around the earth providing internet access to the remotest of places acting as flying internet hotspots.
+Tech giants such as Google, Inc. and Facebook, Inc. are in developing solar-powered drones that hover around the earth providing internet access to the remotest of places acting as flying internet hotspots.

 Government applications constituted over 40% of the global revenue in 2013, which can be attributed to increased use of drones in law enforcement, security, and surveillance activities.